tidues/GeneralMap/README.md

 ```

 ## Lift function by specifying depth
-With depth specified, gMap will apply `f` to the desinged level without caring about the input type, with depth 1 as one level structure (behavior of map function in python).
+With depth specified, gMap will apply `f` to the desinged level without caring whether the type is basic or not.
+Depth 1 as one level structure (behavior of map function in python).

 A example:
 ```python